Dhamareshwarakumar/Namaste-NodeJS/Chapter 02 - JS on Server/02_js-on-server.md

 -   A Javascript engine is a program that executes Javascript code.
 -   It takes human-readable Javascript code, translates it into machine-readable instructions and executes it.
 -   Some key functions of a Javascript Engine are...

     -   **Parsing**

+        -   **Lexical Analysis (Tokenization):**
+            -   Source code is broken down into a sequence of tokens.
-        -   The engine reads the Javascript code and checks its syntax.
+            -   The lexical analyzer (also called scanner or tokenizer) reads the code character by character and groups them into tokens.
+            -   Tokens represent the basic building blocks like:
+                -   Keywords
+                -   Identifiers
+                -   Operators
+                -   Punctuation
+                -   Constants
+        -   **Syntax Analysis:**
+            -   The syntax analyzer (parser) takes the stream of tokens produced by lexical analysis.
-        -   It then creates a data strcuture called an Abstract Syntax Tree (AST), which represents the code's structure.
+            -   It converts these tokens into a tree representation called Abstract Syntax Tree (AST).
+            -   The AST represents the syntactic structure of the JavaScript code.
+            -   It also validates that the code follows proper language syntax rules.

     -   **Compiling**
         -   Modern Javascript engines use Just-In-time (JIT) compilation to convert the AST into machine code.
     -   **Execution**
         -   The engine runs the compiled machine code.

 -   Popular Javascript engines...

     | Engine                                    | Developed By | Uses in         |